 |Home » INDUSTRY & MARKETS » Administrative and grid... » Case studies » France|

-Over the last decades, France has invested massively in nuclear power, and designed its grids for this purpose.
+Over the last decades, France has invested massively in nuclear power and designed its grids for this purpose.
 Nevertheless, it is a strong emerging wind energy market.
-The installed capacity in 2005 was 757 MW, and reached 1.6 GW in 2006, representing an annual increase of 112%.
+The installed capacity in 2005 was 757 MW, and reached 1.6 GW in 2006, representing an annual increase of 112 per cent.
 By the end of 2007, the installed capacity reached an impressive 2,454 GW.

 The main administrative barriers in France, according to the French Wind Energy Association (FEE), are:

-- The frequent addition of new constraints to the environmental impact assessment studies
+- The frequent addition of new constraints to the environmental impact assessment studies; and

 France has the second largest wind potential in Europe.
 Despite this strongly developing market, the deployment of the technology is often slowed down or even stopped.
 In general, the highest barriers in France are seen to be administrative and legislative ones.
 According to OPTRES, this is because RES-E policies are not fully clear or consistent, and a large number of authorities are involved in granting the building permit.
-In their assessment of administrative procedures in France, the Boston Consulting Group observes a “vicious cycle” faced by the project developers, as failing to obtain one permit can result in the refusal of additional permits, which might lead to the failure of the planned project.
-The procedure takes place in three rounds, and involves 25 different offices according to the French electricity board, EDF.
+In their assessment of administrative procedures in France, the Boston Consulting Group observes a 'vicious cycle' faced by the project developers, as failing to obtain one permit can result in the refusal of additional permits, which might lead to the failure of the planned project.
+The procedure takes place in three rounds, and involves 25 different offices according to the French electricity board.
 Small-scale and large-scale project developers have to comply with different procedures: projects with a hub height below 50m and those below 4.5 MW face a slightly simplified application process.
 In France, the time needed to get a building permit for a wind park is usually between one and two years, although the official length of time is given as five months.
-Project developers cannot undertake any actions towards administrations which do not fulfill the legal terms, but have to wait and see.
+Project developers cannot undertake any actions towards administrations which do not fulfill the legal terms.
 Although the procedures for the licensing chain are transparent in France, they tend to be lengthy and complex.
 Lead times for the authorisation procedure can also be lengthy.

 On an environmental level, before being able to install a wind plant, the location has to be determined and approved after a thorough impact assessment.
 France has established local committees which give advice on the siting of every project that might affect the landscape, including wind farms.
 These committees work in cooperation with the army, civil aviation and the meteorology services.
 This impact assessment process, despite its lack of transparency legal value, is often used by local authorities to reject projects without taking their benefits into account.